 Pool of Independent Evaluators

-The PMC will establish a pool of IEs and will subsequently select a single IE to assist with the developer selection process under the direction of the PMC for a given planning cycle.
+The PMC will establish a pool of IEs and will subsequently select one or more IEs to assist with the developer selection process under the direction of the PMC for a given planning cycle.
 The PMC will establish a pool of IEs during Year 2 of the regional planning cycle following the identification of regional transmission needs and only if one or more projects are submitted in the subsequent project submittal window that are proposed to meet an identified regional need and seeking cost allocation.
+[Request feedback from TTF: Is this correct, that only projects submitted for purposes of cost allocation in response to an identified need have the potential to require the PMC to administer the TDSP?]
 The process to identify a pool of IEs should be initiated no later than May 1 of Year 2 of the regional planning cycle such that service agreements can be put into place with each IE selected for the pool no later than November 1 of Year 2 of the regional planning cycle.
 The PMC will solicit the following information, at a minimum, from interested firms to develop a pool of firms capable of serving as the IE.

-General billing rates of staff proposed to conduct bid evaluations
+General billing rates of staff proposed to conduct proposal evaluations

 General qualifications and experience of the proposed staff related to:

-Evaluating competitive bids for energy infrastructure development
+Evaluating competitive proposals for energy infrastructure development

 Evaluating WestConnect’s specific developer selection evaluation criteria (e.g. as related to the design, construction, O&M, financing, etc. of transmission facilities)

-Direct energy infrastructure development
+Knowledge and experience in energy infrastructure development

-Potential COI with WestConnect’s current list of Eligible Transmission Developers and any transmission projects currently under development in the WestConnect Planning Region.
+A list of any of WestConnect’s current Eligible Developers that the firm has in the past or is currently working for, and any transmission projects the firm may be working on that are currently under development in the WestConnect Planning Region, along with a summary of the services provided to enable the PMC to determine if a COI may exist.

 Once the PMC has established a pool of firms capable of serving as the IE, the PMC may choose to retain those firms into subsequent planning cycles through a recertification process whereby the PMC asks each firm previously selected for the pool to certify that they continue to maintain the experience and capabilities previously reported.
-Any potential conflicts of interest should be reported at this time to enable the PMC to determine if additional or new firms should be added to the pool.
+Any potential COI should be reported at this time to enable the PMC to determine if additional or new firms should be added to the pool.

 Selecting an Independent Evaluator